AB-Article/AI-selection/README.md

 Data and analysis code for:

-> D. Ignatov, *Pricing Quality-Resource Trade-offs in AI Model Selection: A Uniqueness Theory and Regret Analysis*.
+> D. Ignatov, *A Frontier-Based Theory of Quality–Resource Trade-offs for AI Model Selection*.

 Everything reported in the article and its supplementary material is produced by the code in this archive from the data in this archive.
 There are no hidden